mushrom81/TI81Sim/README.md

 Below is a complete list of commands for the simulation:
   ti81.clearSreen() - sets all pixels to 0
   ti81.saveImage() - returns a copy of the simulation's screen
-  ti81.loadImage(image) - imports a copy of the simulation's screen obtained form ti81.saveImage()
+  ti81.loadImage(image) - imports a copy of the simulation's screen obtained from ti81.saveImage()
   ti81.pxTest(x,y) - returns the state of a pixel, 1 - on, 0 - off
   ti81.pxOn(x,y) -  turns a pixel on
   ti81.pxOff(x,y) - turns a pixel off